DQL Outer Functions¶

 eval()¶

-- Description: Simple expression evaluation function.
-Currently supported operators are: (1) arithmetic operations (+ - * /); (2) modulus (%); (3) exponentiation (^)
+- Description: A simple expression calculation function.
+The current eval function supports the following operators: (1) Basic arithmetic operations (+ - * /); (2) Modulo (%); (3) Exponentiation (^).

-Parameter | Description | Type | Required | Default Value | Example |
+| Parameter | Description | Type | Required | Default | Example |

-Expression | Expression calculation | string | Yes | A.a1 + B.b1 + 10 |
+| Expression | Expression calculation | string | Yes | A.a1 + B.b1 + 10 |

 |

-DQL Query Statement | DQL query statement | string | Yes | M::cpu:(avg(usage_total) as a1) { } [2h::1h] |
+| DQL query statement | DQL query statement | string | Yes | M::cpu:(avg(usage_total) as a1) { } [2h::1h] |

 -